Greg Kampe: College

+Coaching career

+Kampe guided the Golden Grizzlies to their first NCAA Division I tournament in 2005, winning in the First Four round.

 Kampe, a member of the Michigan Sports Hall of Fame, is one of nine Division I basketball coaches who have been at the same school for at least 25 seasons.
 Kampe won The Summit League's coach of the year four times, the most recent being in 2010 and 2011.

 Kampe won his 500th career game January 26, 2013.

 On May 30, 2017, Kampe was one of eight new inductees announced for the Michigan Sports Hall of Fame in Detroit.
-The ceremony takes place on September 15, 2017.
+The ceremony took place on September 15, 2017.

 In the fall of 2017, Kampe was enshrined in the Basketball Coaches Association of Michigan (BCAM) Hall of Fame.

 On February 16, 2018, Kampe won his 600th career game.

-On March 8, 2023, Kampe became the current longest tenured Men’s College Basketball coach after Jim Boeheim retired after 47 years.
+On March 8, 2023, Kampe became the current longest tenured men’s college basketball coach after Jim Boeheim retired after 47 years.